 So here’s my recap and mini-trend info based on how I see it having 10 years of excessive hands-on experience (Yes, that means I still work on client sites) ranking clients for numerous extremely competitive terms.

-On Page SEO making 40% Link Popularity 60% probably more.
-The dawn of link popularity as being more important that on-page work, which included many sites interlinking and using subdomains.
+On-Page SEO making 40% Link Popularity 60% probably more.
+The dawn of link popularity as being more important than on-page work, which included many sites interlinking and using subdomains.
 Large firms and companies that had all their client banned for creating interlinked networks that included hundreds of their clients.
 Also the dawn of shady SEO firms and tactics.

 75% Link Popularity about 25% On-Page depending on the industry.
 The dawn of Social Media sites and people who seem to have endless time to socialize online.
 Search empowers more businesses and replaces the Yellow Pages in many households.
 Google triumphs over its competitors.